-Fully realised in 2014, the new Solidaridad organisational structure has been designed to maximise international development cooperation, capacity, transparency, accountability, performance, and impact.
+Fully realised in 2014, the new Solidaridad organizational structure has been designed to maximize international development cooperation, capacity, transparency, accountability, performance and impact.

 This allows us to develop and implement international and regional policy and programmes in the most effective way possible.
 We operate under a common vision and mission, and are fully aligned around consistent and comprehensive international commodity strategies.

 The year 2016 was one of global change, not least for the Solidaridad Network.
 The organization adapted to complex political changes in regions where Solidaridad is active, built capacity in the global network and explored opportunities presented by emerging technologies.
 These dynamic times call for innovative approaches.
 Armed with a new strategy, Solidaridad hopes to contribute to a future that is more robust, resilient and inclusive for all.

 Solidaridad evaluated its sustainable development agenda and laid the foundation for moving forward with an evolved strategy for the next five years.
 Climate change and worker health were prominent international themes that influenced Solidaridad's work.
 With a new strategy and ongoing organizational growth, Solidaridad is rising to meet the challenges ahead by building upon a history of achievement, including major results for farmers, miners and workers.